DIPlib/diplib/src/documentation/workplan.md

 Some of the following functions already have their prototype written in the new library.

-- diplib.h (or in diplib/framework.h?)
-    - dip_GlobalNumberOfThreadsGet (dip_globals.h) (we don't do globals in DIPlib 3.0, but this could be an exception)
-    - dip_GlobalNumberOfThreadsSet (dip_globals.h)

 - diplib/analysis.h
     - dip_PairCorrelation (dip_analysis.h)
     - dip_ProbabilisticPairCorrelation (dip_analysis.h)